 Muzan Kibutsuji (Demon Slayer: Kimetsu no Yaiba)

 Muzan is icy, cruel, threatening, and brilliant.
 He finds no value in humans and much less in his own employees.
-Even when he brutally murders his own subordinates, he remains calm and distant.
+Even when he brutally ends the life of his own subordinates, he remains calm and distant.
 Only when his vision of perfection is realized or when his followers fully bow to his will, does he display emotion.
 The manga depicts him as more expressive, especially when angered, with exaggerated facial characteristics.
 In the anime series, his expressions fluctuate significantly, but his voice remains steady, highlighting his repetitive temperament.
 Many demons admire his nasty and imposing nature.

 Ranpo Edogawa (Bungo Stray Dogs)

 A countless number of instances have been solved by Ranpo’s “ability” to unravel any riddle in seconds.
 The Armed Detective Agency commends him for his extraordinary intelligence, even though he lacks ability.
 He often brags about being the world’s greatest detective.
 Ranpo is also portrayed to be a juvenile character who teases the other detectives in the agency and refuses to undertake work or investigations out of laziness or spite.
-Without Super Deduction, Ranpo is unable to execute simple tasks like taking the train or finding his way home.
+Without Super Deduction, Ranpo is unable to take the life of simple tasks like taking the train or finding his way home.

 Despite this, Ranpo can be serious and calm when the occasion demands it.
 Ranpo’s solemn demeanor when deciding how to protect the virus-infected Fukuzawa was something Atsushi Nakajima had never seen before in the great investigator.
 Yosano, a long-time colleague, knew Ranpo’s deep concern for the President.